mdmfernandes/socad/README.md

 1. Place the package **example/socad_cadence/** in the machine that runs Cadence (i.e. the **server**).
 2. Place the package **example/** in your computer.
-3. Connect your computer to the **server** through ssh using local port forwarding for the port used to perform communication (e.g. 3000).
+3. Connect your computer to the **server**.
+If you are connect through ssh you need to set a local forwarding for the port used to perform communication.
 E.g.:

 ```Shell script
 ssh -L LOCAL_PORT:localhost:HOST_PORT user@SERVER_IP